NormalUhr/yihua-zhang/_posts/2022-11-26-fairness-reprogramming-neurips22.md

     </div>
 </div>
 <div class="caption" style="color: #999; font-size:16px; padding: 2px;">
-    Figure x.
+    Figure 7.
 Illustration of why fairness trigger works. (a) The data generation process. (b) The information flow from data to the classifier through the sufficient statistics. (c) Fairness trigger strongly indicative of a demographic group can confuse the classifier with a false demographic posterior, and thus preventing the classifier from using the correct demographic information.
 </div>

 ##### Input Saliency Analysis